HopeSailor/HopeSailor.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*: &nbsp;🎉 The paper submitted to the Journal of Retailing and Consumer Services has been published.
-- *2025.05*: &nbsp;🎉 I was awarded the Zhixing Scholarship (¥10,000, ~Top 5 at BJTU), the highest honor at Beijing Jiaotong University.
+- *2025.05*: &nbsp;🎉 I was awarded the Zhixing Scholarship, the highest honor at Beijing Jiaotong University.
 - *2025.03*: &nbsp;🎉 I joined the doctoral program of the Department of Information Management at Peking University.
-- *2024.12*: &nbsp;🎉 I was awarded the Xu Shoubo Academician Scholarship (¥25,000, ~Top 1 in the SEM, BJTU).
+- *2024.12*: &nbsp;🎉 I was awarded the Xu Shoubo Academician Scholarship.
-- *2024.12*: &nbsp;🎉 The paper submitted to the Journal of Retailing and Consumer Services has been accepted.
-- *2024.12*: &nbsp;🎉 I was awarded the National Scholarship for Postgraduate Students (¥20,000, ~Top 2% in the SEM, BJTU).
+- *2024.12*: &nbsp;🎉 I was awarded the National Scholarship for Postgraduate Students.
 - *2024.11*: &nbsp;🎉 The paper submitted to the Decision Support Systems has been published.
 - *2024.05*: &nbsp;🎉 The paper submitted to the Artificial Intelligence in Medicine has been published.